michaelatimore/express-snippet-box/README.md

 * `dist`: This directory contains the compiled JavaScript code.
 * `package.json`: This file contains metadata for the project, including dependencies and scripts.
 * `tsconfig.json`: This file contains configuration options for the TypeScript compiler.
+, in this project, server.js is automatically generated from server.ts.

+The server.ts file is written in TypeScript, and it is compiled to JavaScript and saved as server.js.
+The compilation is done using the TypeScript compiler (tsc) when the project is built.

+The build script in the package.json file specifies that the TypeScript compiler should be run before the project is started.
+This is done using the command tsc && set NODE_ENV=development&& node ./dist/server.js.

+The server.js file is then executed using the node command, which starts the server and listens on port 3000.

 ## Dependencies